Is your home or building listed?

 The appraisal also provides the opportunity to review the boundaries of the Conservation Area and, where appropriate, propose amendments.

-A copy of the Kirknewton Conservation Area Character Appraisal can be viewed here.
+View a copy of the Kirknewton Conservation Area Character Appraisal.